sith-ikjetil/CMPlayer/README.md

 # CMPlayer
-Check out this music player for macOS on it's web page http://www.cmplayer.org
+This is a console music player for macOS.
+Find it also downloadable on it's web page http://www.cmplayer.org